jethomps0n/My-Portfolio-Website/src/blog-posts/Rescoring A Scene.md

     <script type="module" src="/resources/js/pdf-viewer.js" defer></script>
 ---

-## The Process
+## The Process - Part I

 Like many things, sometimes the toughest part is knowing where to start.

-Often times, my inspiration for rescoring a scene comes from two places.
-Sometimes it’ll come from watching a scene that I think I might want to rescore.
-Or it’ll come from listening to music that I might want to use in a rescore.
+Often times, my inspiration for rescoring a scene comes will come from one of two places.
+Sometimes there might be a scene I've watched that I think I might want to rescore.
+Or sometimes there might be a piece of music I've listened to that I might want to use in a rescore.

 Either way, they both create a spark that gets me closer to my end goal.
 In this case, the music came first.

 videoLink: [https://www.youtube.com/embed/XZDStvUubuk]
+<small class="video-caption">The Last of Us</small>

 The music in this scene strikes a sense of innocence, but also works as a stark contrast to the overall beats in the story; a premonition for what the main character, Ellie, will soon go through.
 The general  story of The Last of Us Part II is quite bleak and dire, reflecting over Ellie’s loss of loved ones and dealing with themes of revenge and forgiveness.
 This scene, a flashback, goes back in time to when things were simpler, when the only thing Ellie had to worry about was if a girl liked her back.